KacieAhmed/Alchemy-TakeHome/README.md

 * Go to script.js

 We want to build an application that displays gas fees in the EIP-1559 standard.
 In-order to do that, we need to reterive blocks from ethereum.
 The best way to retreive information like that is to use our provider to get the information we need.
-In this step we will use our provider to give us the number of the first block and the last block ('last block' = the block 20 blocks before the first block).
+In this step we will use our provider to give us the number of the first block and the last block in our computation.
 We will be finding the gas fee information for these 20 blocks in the next step.
+So the "last block" is the block 20 blocks before the first block